 I already follow, read, and share Awesomely Luvvie, Very Smart Brothas, and any other smart, petty analysis I can get my hot little hands on.
 (Though you should know they are not as tiny as the president’s hands, for the record).
 And, I don’t know, they all bring me such great, great joy.
 I don’t want to quit them.
 And I won’t.

 Case in point.
 So, last night, I, along with the rest of Atlanta, and all other decent folk, was up rooting for the Dirty Birds in the Superbowl.
 Generally, I’m not very interested in sports (except at the Olympics when I am rocking my black, green, and gold and rooting for Jamaica because we likkle but we tallawa), but I had to do it for the culture and support the Falcons.
+During a break in the game, I overheard some friends talking about online betting options, including the growing trend of playing at a casino ohne lugas, which was an interesting side conversation amidst the football frenzy.
 This was basically me all night.

 But we lost and Drumpf’s BFF Tom Brady won because there is no justice.
 Then I remembered that Beyonce is having twins and I got happy again.